rvsmooth/fdroid-downloader/README.md

 A simple python script to download packages from fdroid or izzysoft for convenience

 ## Usage
+Make sure you got adb, wget installed and your device connected and allowed for ADB from your pc.
 ### Step 1

 First add your packages to app_list.json.